yungmagnus/Leikja2Loka/index.md

 ## FakeMario

-You can use the [editor on GitHub](https://github.com/yungmagnus/Leikja2Loka/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.
+Is a Unity based game built in a 3d enivornment but is played as a 2d platformer.You can use the [editor on GitHub](https://github.com/yungmagnus/Leikja2Loka/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.